-The tropical Pacific has been broadly characterized by warm neutral ENSO conditions since last summer (Figure 13).
-ENSO events are partially defined by NOAA based on SST anomalies in the Nino 3.4 region, which is defined as $5^{\circ}S-5^{\circ}N$, $170-120^{\circ}W$.
-Warm neutral ENSO conditions are defined by anomalies between $0^{\circ}C-0.5^{\circ}C$.
-Over the past several months, SST anomalies have remained nearly stationary.
-However, we believe that there are signs that the eastern and central tropical Pacific may begin anomalously cooling over the next couple of months.
+The tropical Pacific was broadly characterized by warm neutral ENSO conditions from last summer through the early portion of this spring (Figure 13).
+ENSO events are partially defined by NOAA based on SST anomalies in the Nino 3.4 region, which is defined as 5°S-5°N, 170-120°W. Warm neutral ENSO conditions are defined by anomalies between 0°C - 0.5°C. Over the past two months, SST anomalies have trended downward, with significant anomalous cooling over most of the central and eastern tropical Pacific in recent weeks.

-Figure 13: Nino 3.4 SST anomalies from April 2019 through March 2020.
+Figure 13: Nino 3.4 SST anomalies from June 2019 through May 2020.
 Figure courtesy of Climate Prediction Center.